Blackwater Draw: Blackwater Draw Museum

-In 2017, the museum moved onto the Eastern New Mexico University (ENMU) campus, and expanded its focus to incorporate local history, as well as archaeology on a broad scale.
+In 2017, the museum moved onto the Eastern New Mexico University (ENMU) campus and expanded its focus to incorporate local history, as well as archaeology on a broad scale.
 Exhibits now include descriptions of archaeological work, different archaeological sites, cultural complexes, and scientific methods, among other topics.
-Visitors can learn more information about Blackwater Draw, archaeology, and see materials from the greater Southwest obtained from private collections.
+Visitors can learn more information about Blackwater Draw archaeology and see materials from the greater Southwest obtained from private collections.
 Currently, the Miles Collection displays Southwestern pottery, basketry, and textiles.
 As of June 2025, Blackwater Draw is overseen by Director Dr. Brendon Asher, Museum Manager Cenetria Crockett, and Collections Specialist Kylie Colvill.

-The museum and site operate under the supervision of the Eastern New Mexico University's Department of Anthropology and Applied Archaeology.
+The museum and site operate under the supervision of ENMU's Department of Anthropology and Applied Archaeology.
 ENMU students are able to work at the museum and site as student employees, interns, or volunteers.
-Anthropology students regularly use museum collections for class projects, research, and master's theses.
-Both facilities host class visits from ENMU and K-12 year round.
+Anthropology students regularly use museum collections for class projects, research, and master's theses work.
+Both facilities host class visits from ENMU and K-12 schools year-round.